gve-sw/gve_devnet_n_way_divisible_conference_rooms_webex_devices_macros/README.md

 - Added handlers to detect presentation preview on primary and secondaries and now allow split/combine while presentation preview is active.
 Same for the primary codec.
 Behaves the same as when a codec is in a call: refusal to join/split and notification if secondary is in call or in presentation preview and if it is the Primary codec that is in those states, the "Room Combine Control" custom panel is hidden.

+8/3/23 Changes (version 2.1.11)

+- Added protections so that Primary never switches to a video input coming from a secondary when in standalone mode even if somehow the associated audio input has audio activity (output on secondary out line 5 should have been turned off when switching to standalone).
+Also for when Primary is in combined mode but audio from a non-selected secondary room is somehow passed over to the primary through it's corresponding connector
+- Added code to prevent trying to assign inCall or inPreview status on Primary when corresponding events come from a secondary with an IP that does not match any configured secondaries.
+- Added combine/split status to "High Triggered" console log messages to help troubleshooting since VuMeters are turned on even when codec is split.

 ## Contacts

 - Gerardo Chaves (gchaves@cisco.com)